 HDL cholesterol 1.0 mmol/L or more are desired

 In general people with high HDL are at lower risk of heart disease.
 People with low HDL are at higher risk.

 What can I do if my HDL cholesterol level is low?

 If your HDL is low, you can take several tacks to boost your HDL level and reduce your heart disease risk:

 - Exercise.
 Aerobic exercise for 30 to 60 minutes on most days of the week can help pump up HDL.

 - Stop smoking.
 Tobacco smoke lowers HDL, and stopping can increase HDL levels.

-- Keep ahealthy weight.
+- Keep a healthy weight.
 Besides improving HDL levels, avoiding obesity reduces risk of heart disease and many other health conditions.

 However many factors contribute to heart disease, so your cholesterol levels alone aren’t enough to indicate your risks.
 People with normal HDL cholesterol can have heart disease.
 And people with low HDL levels can have healthy hearts.
-Overall, though, people who have low HDL cholesterol will have greater risk of developing heart disease than people with high HDL levels.
+Overall though, people who have low HDL cholesterol will have greater risk of developing heart disease than people with high HDL levels.

 Experts recommend follow-up cholesterol testing at least every five years for most people.
 People with abnormal lipid tests, or who have other risk factors, may need more frequent cholesterol checks.
-By working to improve the results on your next cholesterol test - or just to keep your numbers looking good - you'll reduce your risk of heart disease.
+By working to improve the results on your next cholesterol test - or just to keep your numbers looking good - you'll be likely to reduce your risk of heart disease.